 8. Get your keys!

 We will then arrange to draw down your loan cheque and make an appointment to attend at the offices of the builders’ solicitors for the purpose of completion of this transaction at which time our fees will be payable and you will get the keys after buying a new home!

 As a general rule, there is no binding contract for the sale/purchase of a property until a contract has been signed by both the vendor and the purchaser.

-You should not give the vendor or the auctioneer, any documents signed by you, otherwise you may unintentionally find that you have, committed yourself to legally binding agreement without intending to do so.
+You should not give the vendor or the auctioneer, any documents signed by you, otherwise, you may unintentionally find that you have, committed yourself to a legally binding agreement without intending to do so.

-For this reason, Carmody Moran Solicitors strongly recommend that any booking deposit is paid through your Solicitors.
+For this reason, Carmody Moran Solicitors strongly recommend that any booking deposit when buying a new home is paid through your Solicitors.